 US and Canada shipments should arrive in less than a week, and the rest of the world should arrive within two weeks.
 Unfortunately, I don't get tracking numbers for overseas shipments.

 How do I access the files I bought?

 You'll receive access to a dashboard where you can download your files (PDF, ePub, and .mobi versions), and you'll be able to read the book online as well.
 If videos are a part of your package, then you can access the videos on your dashboard as well.

 I bought from a different website (e.g. Amazon.)
 Can I get access to the customer dashboard?

 Where should I buy to give you the most amount of profit?

 Buy from this website!
 Avoid Amazon (but please leave me a review there!)

 Hello Web App

 What version of Python and Django is Hello Web App written for?

-Hello Web App is written with Python 3.4 and Django 2.0.
-The digital books will be periodically updated as Django updates (for example, the Django 2.1 version will be ready soon), but I will be unable to swap paperback books out for new versions when they come out.
+Hello Web App is written with Python 3.4 and Django 2.2.
+The digital books will be periodically updated as Django updates, but I will be unable to swap paperback books out for new versions when they come out.